microsoft/semantic-kernel/docs/decisions/0050-typescript-project-structure.md

 ---
 status: proposed
-contact: amehrabani_microsoft
+contact: afshinm
 date: 2024-07-29
-deciders: markwallace-microsoft, rogerbarreto, westey-m, amehrabani_microsoft
+deciders: markwallace-microsoft, rogerbarreto, westey-m, afshinm
 ---

 # TypeScript Project Structure

+This document proposes a folder structure for the TypeScript implementation of Semantic Kernel.

 ## Context and Problem Statement